 In this regard “Torah” can be compared with any righteous values a soul voluntarily imposes upon himself.
 However, as a spiritual relationship is established with YHWH and His Mashiyach, a soul is elevated to much higher levels of spiritual awareness and accountability.
-Therefore, it is a complete farce when Christians claim to follow Mashiyach, but willfully violate Torah according to their denominational authorities.
+Therefore, it is a complete farce when someone claims to follow Mashiyach, but willfully violates Torah according to their denominational authorities.
 See Matthew 7:23.

 In the most ancient manuscripts in the Peshitta, taraa is ‘tutors’; however, it was translated as the singular ‘tutor’ in Greek.
 Although the word taraa has the same spelling for both singular and plural, there are times such as here, when the grammar of the sentence does not directly reveal whether it is singular or plural.
 To correct this problem, the earliest scribes of the Peshitta inserted two dot plural markers called a syame above such words, as in this case.